Peterborough, Ontario: Crime

+Policing in Peterborough is provided by the Peterborough Police Service, located at 500 Water Street.
+Peterborough Police Services also serves the village of Lakefield and the township of Cavan-Monaghan in Peterborough County.

-Peterborough's crime rate in 2013 was 4,489 crimes per 100,000 people, a 3% reduction from 2012, according to Statistics Canada.
+Peterborough's crime rate in 2013 was 4,489 crimes per 100,000 people, a 3 percent reduction from 2012, according to Statistics Canada.
 That was the 19th highest crime rate out of Canada's 34 census metropolitan areas.
 (Peterborough's CMA includes the city and four surrounding townships.)

 Peterborough had the sixth lowest crime severity rate in 2013 out of Canada's 34 census metropolitan areas, according to Statistics Canada.
 Peterborough's crime severity index of 54.4 is a 14% reduction compared to the 2012 rate.
 Only Toronto, Ottawa, Quebec City, Barrie and Guelph had lower crime severity indexes, according to the survey.
 None of the census metropolitan areas had increases in crime severity in 2013.
 The crime severity index is calculated by Statistics Canada and takes into account both the volume and severity, based on average sentences for offenders, of police-reported crime in Canada.
-Nationally the CSI was down 9% in 2013 compared to 2012 and is 36% lower than 10 years ago.
+Nationally the CSI was down 9% in 2013 compared to 2012 and is 36% lower than ten years ago.

-In 2011, Peterborough had the highest rate of hate crimes reported in Canadian cities.
-However, in recent years Peterborough has been found to have a relatively low crime rate.
+In 2011, Peterborough had the highest rate of hate crimes reported of any Canadian cities.
+Peterborough retained this position in 2020, with nearly triple the national rate of hate crimes.
 In November 2015, Peterborough gained nationwide notoriety after an arson took place at the Masjid Al-Salaam mosque.
-The resulting community response raised over $110,000 for repairs in less than two days The mosque has since been rebuilt and reopened.
+The resulting community response raised over $110,000 for repairs in less than two days.
+The mosque has since been rebuilt and reopened.